aaron-zappa/x10requi1/README.md

 ## License

 x10requi is an **open-source** project.
 This means you're free to use, modify, and distribute x10requi according to the terms of its license.

+## Built with Firebase Studio
+start timestamp: 01.05.2025

+This project gets crafted with Firebase Studio.